How the Book Unfolds

 What it means to respond, to belong, and to live free

 The final section turns from what Christ accomplished to what it means for those who trust Him.
-It explores faith, justification, forgiveness, freedom, regeneration, and the believer’s new standing before God.

 The aim is not only to explain grace, but to show what it means to live in the security, freedom, and assurance grace provides.